mkfolio/Arduino-Projects/README.md

 * FOD Line Follower bot

   Is a line follower robot capable to clean a debris inside of the line track, using the robot's swiper powered by servo and sensed by ultrasonic sensor.
-The user can change it also in manual driving using android phone.
+The user can change it also in a manual driving using android phone.

 * Attendance System